DLNinja/Neural-Networks-From-Scratch/README.md

 <h2> What is a Neural Network ? </h2>

 A Neural Network is a learning system which resembles the human brain.
 The basic computational unit in the brain is the neuron.
-In a NN it is called neuron or perceptron.
+In a NN it is called neuron or perceptron or nodes.
 The biological neuron gets input signals from a number of neurons and based on those signals it outputs a signal to other neurons.
 The perceptron behaves almost the same, it gets signals from neurons int the prior layer, sums those signals, applies an activation function on the sum and sends an output signal to the neurons in the next layer.
 <!--
 <img height="150px" width="200px" align="center" src="https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.tutorialspoint.com%2Ftensorflow%2Ftensorflow_single_layer_perceptron.htm&psig=AOvVaw1GtMt1_dJD8vQeFeLOtkF0&ust=1612000169981000&source=images&cd=vfe&ved=0CAIQjRxqFwoTCODkjO7uwO4CFQAAAAAdAAAAABAy" />